Managed decline

 Managed decline is a phrase that refers to the management of the decline (or "sunset") phase at the end of a lifecycle, with the goal of minimizing costs or other forms of losses and harm.
 The concept originated in business where it referred to the management of companies and industries, but has since spread beyond to be used in other contexts.

 Examples of managed decline include the handling of the textiles, shipbuilding, coalmining and steel industries in North America and Europe in the 1980s of the postal delivery services in Europe and the United States in the first decades of the 21st century, of the established churches in western Europe since the 1970s, and that of an individual's quality of life in their final years as they face old age or terminal illness.

 Decline can be managed through multiple means, including public or industrial policy efforts such as government provision of retraining.

-The expression "managed decline" has been used to describe United Kingdom's economic decline after the turn of millennium.
-The phrase "managed decline" was also used in private advice to Margaret Thatcher from Geoffrey Howe with regards avoiding investment in Liverpool after the 1981 Toxteth riots.
+The expression "managed decline" has been used to describe United Kingdom's economic decline after the turn of the millennium.
+The phrase "managed decline" was also used in private advice to Margaret Thatcher from Geoffrey Howe with regards to avoiding investment in Liverpool after the 1981 Toxteth riots.
 The documents were confidential until 2011 when they were released by The National Archives under the thirty-year rule.

+In business strategy

+Research in strategic management treats a declining industry as a distinct competitive environment rather than as simple failure.
+Drawing on a study of firms in shrinking markets, Kathryn Rudie Harrigan and Michael Porter set out four "end-game" strategies for such industries: seeking leadership of the demand that remains, retreating to a defensible niche, harvesting — extracting cash while minimizing further investment — and prompt divestment.
+Harrigan has separately argued that barriers to exit, such as specialized assets and commitments entered into while demand was still growing, can prevent managers from downsizing or leaving an industry once its decline has begun.